-- 2. Eliminates the loss from equity method investment in affiliate from the income statement as a result of the distribution to our current owners of the ownership interest currently held by Hannon Armstrong of HA EnergySource Holdings, LLC, which owns a minority equity stake in a geothermal power project developer, that we determined would not be suitable for inclusion as part of our plan to continue our business as a REIT.
-Also, reflects the payment of the \$3.4 million accrued capital contribution. - 3.
+- 2. Eliminates the loss from equity method investment in affiliate from the income statement as a result of the distribution to our current owners of the ownership interest currently held by Hannon Armstrong of HA EnergySource Holdings, LLC, which owns a minority equity stake in a geothermal power project developer, that we determined would not be suitable for inclusion as part of our plan to continue our business as a REIT. - 3.
 Represents the proceeds of this offering, net of estimated transaction costs associated with this offering.
-Also represents the adjustment to retained earnings and additional paid in capital of \$\( \) resulting from the reallocation and issuance of equity to members of management as part of this offering.
+Also represents the adjustment to retained earnings and additional paid in capital of \$6,910,470 resulting from the reallocation and issuance of equity to members of management as part of this offering.
 A material non-recurring expense of this amount will be recorded in the first quarter following the offering. - 4.
-Represents the funding of the initial investments in financing receivables and the retirement, through the application of a portion of the net proceeds of this offering, of the notes that financed identified projects in order to allow us to retain a larger portion of the economics of these projects.
-Included in other interest expense is the representing the difference between the amount paid for the debt repurchased and the book value of the debt on our balance sheet. - 5.
-Represents the repayment of our existing credit facility, the related decrease in the interest expense and the retirement of the related interest rate swap that is recorded as an other accrued expense in accounts payable and other accrued expenses.
+Through the application of a portion of the net proceeds of this offering, represents the funding and the related interest income of the six newly originated investments in financing receivables and the retirement of two note issuances in order to allow us to retain a larger portion of the economics from the single project that collateralizes these notes.
+Included in investment interest expense is the reduction of an expense of \$124,535 and \$56,732 for the three months ended December 31, 2012 and the year ended September 30, 2012, respectively. - 5.
+Represents the repayment of our existing credit facility, the related decrease in the interest expense and the retirement of the related interest rate swap that is recorded as an other accrued expense in accounts payable and other accrued expenses. - 6.
+Upon completion of the offering, the OP units will represent 2.93% of the total outstanding common units.
+As a result, \$5,503,022 is presented as non-controlling interest on the accompanying unaudited pro forma condensed consolidated balance sheet.
+Additionally, 2.93% of the net income for the three months ended December 31, 2012 and the year ended September 30, 2012 is allocated to the non-controlling interest holders.